christianalfoni/christianalfoni.github.io/_posts/2014-12-20-think-twice-about-classes.md

 categories: javascript
 tags: ["javascript"]
 ---
 I got into JavaScript about 5 years ago and I have no to very little experience with other languages.
 That can sometimes be a bad thing, but it can also be a very good thing.
 In this article I am going to talk about classes, which is coming to the next version of JavaScript.
-I am going to talk about why I do not understand developers simulating classes in JavaScript and why I think it is not a very good idea to bring the concept into JavaScript at all.
-I will do a step by step comparison of how you build with classes in ES6 and how you would use vanilla JavaScript to make a more powerful construct.
-At the end of the article we will look at how you can use the power of composition and delegation to bring a lot more power than what classes could ever do.
-Hopefully this will explain why I do not think classes is a good idea.
-I will be using the new ES6 syntax throughout the examples.
+I am going to talk about why I do not understand developers simulating classes and class inheritance in JavaScript and why I think it is not a very good idea to bring the concept into JavaScript at all.

 > *"When asked what he might do differently if he had to rewrite Java from scratch, James Gosling suggested that he might [do away with class inheritance](http://www.javaworld.com/article/2073649/core-java/why-extends-is-evil.html) and write a [delegation only](http://www.artima.com/intv/gosling34.html) language."* [delegation vs inheritance](http://javascriptweblog.wordpress.com/2010/12/22/delegation-vs-inheritance-in-javascript/)

 If you want to know more on this topic please head over to Kyle Simpsons article on [http://davidwalsh.name/javascript-objects](http://davidwalsh.name/javascript-objects) and Eric Elliots talk on Fluent 2014 [https://www.youtube.com/watch?v=lKCCZTUx0sI](https://www.youtube.com/watch?v=lKCCZTUx0sI).
-The first part of this article will bring up different concepts related to objects in JavaScript, the second part will show how you can use a more powerful construct to build objects.
+The first part of this article will bring up different concepts related to objects in JavaScript, the second part will show how you can use composition and delegation, instead of class inheritance to build objects with JavaScript.

-### The freedom of JavaScript
-So the one thing I love about JavaScript is its freedom.
-You do not have to tell your program what everything is, either by types or classes, you just write the code.
-Examples of this would be:

-{% highlight javascript %}
-var obj = {
-  foo: 'bar'
-}; // I just created an object var num = 13; // I just created a number var string = 'foo'; // I just created a string
-{% endhighlight %}

-I did not have to tell my application what my object should look like before I create it, or that I was going to create a number or a string.
-I just do it.
-At this point it might not make much sense why I bring it up, but let us start looking into object creation and keep this in mind.

 ### Creating an object
-So in the previous example we just create an object, but in any application you would probably like to have more than one instance of that object.
-So you need some kind of construct to create instances of objects that looks and behaves the same.
+In any application you would probably like to have more than one instance of an object.
+You need some kind of construct to create instances of objects that looks and behaves the same.
 In traditional JavaScript you do that with either a constructor or you can do it with a normal function.
 With ES6 you get the ability to define a class:

 {% highlight javascript %}
 // With a constructor